ALEXANDRIA NUNWEILER

 SALVAGE was inspired by the first-hand experiences of Alexandria Nunweiler and the cast of the show as well as the Southside Christian School graduating class of 2010, Baby Billy’s Bible Bonkers as seen in The Righteous Gemstones, Manger Babies from King of the Hill and puppet ministry in general, vacation Bible school, Jesus and John Wayne by by Kristin Kobes Du Mez, Camp Greenville, Shrek, being ordained online, Veggie Tales, “Sinners in the Hands of an Angry God” by Jonathan Edwards, Success for Women: Dare to Become a Real Woman by Susan LaFlam (Alexandria’s high school chemistry teacher), and abstinence class.

-THANK YOU To my sister, Victoria, who talks with me daily about this piece; To Marianna Vick, Austin Nelson, Lily Wood, Heather Currin, Trey Walpole, Emily Chieco, Tyler Finley and Nate Teague for donating their time to be interviewed for this project.
+To my sister, Victoria, who talks with me daily about this piece; To Marianna Vick, Austin Nelson, Lily Wood, Heather Currin, Trey Walpole, Emily Chieco, Tyler Finley and Nate Teague for donating their time to be interviewed for this project.

 Meet the cast